“Special collections have characteristics that set them apart from other types of collections in libraries. These

 -University of Maryland Libraries

-The librarians here at GAC acquire materials for Special Collections in an effort to support the teaching and research needs of both faculty and students.
-Currently, there are over 760 cataloged items in Special Collections, ranging from the medieval period to political cartoons.
-The age range of our materials is quite broad, our oldest being a manuscript page from the 1100s to our newest, Hub Fans Bid Kid Adieu: John Updike on Ted Williams, a book published in 2010.
+The Gustavus librarians acquire materials for Special Collections in an effort to support the teaching and research needs of both faculty and students.
+Currently, there are approximately 1,000 cataloged items in Special Collections, ranging from the medieval period to political cartoons.
+The age range of our materials is quite broad, our oldest being a manuscript page from the 1100s to our newest, Gene Basset's Vietnam Sketchbook: A Cartoonist's Wartime Perspective a book published in 2015.
 However, the main focus of our Special Collections is on works printed before 1850.
 Some highlights from the collection include: illuminated manuscript pages from the 1100s, 1200s, and 1400s, the Gustav Vasa Bible, the St. John's Bible Heritage Edition, first and unique edition copies of numerous works, and signed copies from other authors as diverse as Richard Nixon and André Malraux.
 While the library does purchase some items, the majority of the works in Special Collections come from donations.